OpenCollarTeam/OpenCollar/README.md

 #### Finding your way around this repo

-At the moment this repository is separated into resources, source code and web queries.
+At the moment this repository is separated into resources, source code and (now deprecated) web queries.
 The directory names are self-explanatory and each has a readme attached that tells about specific details.
 Resource subdirectories inform which file formats we work with and point to other free software that can be used to create such content.

 ```
 ./opencollar/